zjr/nuntio/README.md

 # Nuntio

-A simple tool to handling errors & responses in Koa.
+A simple tool to handle errors & responses in Koa.

 Docs to come later.